Please get the facts if you are considering declawing!

 Cats are born with the claws nature intended them to have:

-- They scratch to tell other cats about their territory with scent instead of aggression and marking.
+- They scratch to tell other cats about their territory with scent instead of using aggression or marking.

 - Cats need claws to stretch and strengthen their whole bodies, to climb to safety and to balance.